hammerlab/cycledash/DEVELOP.md

 CycleDash uses [seltest](https://github.com/ihodes/seltest) for perceptual difference testing.
 This means the tests operate an actual web browser and take screenshots of the web-app being used.
-In order to maintain consitancy between platforms, browser version, etc, we use [Sauce Labs](http://saucelabs.com) to host our browser, and interact with it remotely.
+In order to maintain consistency between platforms, browser version, etc, we use [Sauce Labs](http://saucelabs.com) to host our browser, and interact with it remotely.
 To update the reference screenshots, run the following.
 Make sure you have